 Recommended fuel:

-UNLEADED GASOLINE ONLY Fuel tank capacity:
+UNLEADED GASOLINE ONLY

+Fuel tank capacity:

+15.0 L (3.96 us.gal) (3.30 imp.gal)

-Total amount:
+Fuel reserve amount:

-15 L (3.3 Imp gal, 4.0 US gal) Reserve amount:

-3 L (0.7 Imp gal, 0.8 US gal)
+3.0 L (0.79 us.gal) (0.66 imp.gal)

 Use only unleaded gasoline.
-The use of leaded gasoline will cause severe damage to the engine internal parts such as valves, piston rings, exhaust system, etc.
+The use of leaded gasoline will cause severe damage to internal engine parts, such as the valves and piston rings, as well as to the exhaust system.

 Your Yamaha engine has been designed to use regular unleaded gasoline with a pump octane number [(R+M)/2] of 86 or higher, or a research octane number of 91 or higher.
 If knocking (or pinging) occurs, use a gasoline of a different brand or premium unleaded fuel.
-Use of unleaded fuel will extend spark plug life and reduce maintenance costs
+Use of unleaded fuel will extend spark plug life and reduce maintenance costs.